user24460/problem-set-4/README.md

 ### Exercise 2 (`Hello, Again.`)

-Write a function to ask the user to enter his or her name, and display a a message in the paragraph provided in the HTML template file.
+Write a function to ask the user to enter his or her name, and display a message in the paragraph provided in the HTML template file.
 The message should read `Hello, <NAME>!`, where `<NAME>` is the name the user entered.
 Test your code by clicking the `Hello, Again` button.

 ### Exercise 3 (`Celsius.`)